mmdriley/ociinstance/README.md

 The solution I arrived at was: encrypt the state with a passphrase I store in 1Password, then check the encrypted state into the repo.
 It felt like the right tradeoff for me, for this project.

+### Firewalls and port access

+The ports accessible on the OCI instance are controlled by more than the network ingress rules.

+OCI's default Ubuntu image has `iptables` rules that restrict incoming TCP access to port 22 only.

+I solved this with `sudo apt remove iptables` and `sudo apt install ufw`.
+More elegant solutions must exist!

 ## Works cited

 - [Automate OCI VM instance creation using Terraform